Panathenaea: Current relevance

-The Panathenaea ended around the conclusion of the 4th century CE, but it still holds some relevance in the present day.
-The Panathenaic Stadium was initially a small racetrack with seating on a hill overlooking the track used for the athletic competitions until it was upgraded in the 4th century BCE by the logographer Lykourgos.
-He upgraded the track to a small stadium with stone seating, remaining until Herodes Atticus upgraded the stadium again in the middle of the 2nd century CE.
+The Panathenaea ended around the conclusion of the 4th century AD, but it still holds some relevance in the present day.
+The Panathenaic Stadium was initially a small racetrack with seating on a hill overlooking the track used for the athletic competitions until it was upgraded in the 4th century BC by the logographer Lykourgos.
+He upgraded the track to a small stadium with stone seating, remaining until Herodes Atticus upgraded the stadium again in the middle of the 2nd century AD.
 He made the stadium much larger and used marble instead of stone.
-The stadium was abandoned after Theodosius I banned the festival and was not used again until the Zappas Olympics in the late 19th century CE.
+The stadium was abandoned after Theodosius I banned the festival and was not used again until the Zappas Olympics in the late 19th century AD.
 Before the inaugural 1896 Summer Olympics the stadium was completely renovated, going on to host both the opening and closing ceremonies as well as a number of the competitions.
 The stadium has hosted many athletic events since then, most notably the archery competition and marathon finish for the 2004 Summer Olympics.
 One side of the Olympic medals from the 2004 Summer Olympics also depicts an image of the Panathenaic Stadium.
-It is important to note that the modern Olympic Games are more directly inspired by the ancient Olympic Games than the Panathenaic Games.
+The modern Olympic Games are more directly inspired by the ancient Olympic Games than the Panathenaic Games.